ska-project/.github/profile/README.md

 ## About

-This is main repository for the ongoing Sanskrit Knowledge Acessor (SKA) project.
+This is the GitHub organisation for the ongoing Sanskrit Knowledge Acessor (SKA) project.